hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

 .. code-block:: none

    HASURA_GRAPHQL_DATABASE_URL          Postgres database URL
                                         <postgres/postgresql>://<user>:<password>@<host>:
                                         <port>/<db-name> Example:
                                         postgres://admin:mypass@mydomain.com:5432/mydb

    HASURA_GRAPHQL_SERVER_PORT           Port on which graphql-engine should be served

    HASURA_GRAPHQL_ACCESS_KEY            Secret access key, required to access this
                                         instance.
 If specified client needs to send 'X-Hasura-Access-Key' header

    HASURA_GRAPHQL_AUTH_HOOK             The authentication webhook, required to
                                         authenticate incoming request

+   HASURA_GRAPHQL_AUTH_HOOK_MODE        The authentication webhook mode, GET|POST
-   HASURA_GRAPHQL_AUTH_HOOK_ENABLE_POST   Use authentication webhook with POST (default: GET)
+                                        (default: GET)

    HASURA_GRAPHQL_CORS_DOMAIN           The domain, including sheme and port,
                                         to allow CORS for

    HASURA_GRAPHQL_JWT_SECRET            The JSON containing type and the JWK used for
                                         verifying. e.g: `{"type": "HS256", "key":
                                         "<your-hmac-shared-secret>"}`,`{"type": "RS256",
                                         "key": "<your-PEM-RSA-public-key>"}
                                         Enable JWT mode, the value of which is a JSON

    HASURA_GRAPHQL_UNAUTHORIZED_ROLE     Unauthorized role, used when access-key is not sent
                                         in access-key only mode or "Authorization" header is absent in JWT mode

    HASURA_GRAPHQL_ENABLE_CONSOLE        Enable API console.
 It is served at
                                         '/' and '/console'